hushidong/biblatex-gb7714-2015/README.md

         `\usepackage[backend=biber,style=gb7714-2015,gbcodegbk=false]{biblatex}`

-	- add an option `gbstrict` to control the output of some unnecessary filed for GB/T7714-2015.
+	- add an option `gbstrict` to control the output of some unnecessary fields for GB/T7714-2015.
 If want to output them as the standard styles, it should be `gbstrict=false`. defaulty the option is set with `true`.
 This option is also for author year style.

         `\usepackage[backend=biber,style=gb7714-2015,gbstrict=true]{biblatex}`